Board Fellowship Program

 - NPM will recruit students in September

-- Nonprofit partners will be asked to interview select students early October
+- Nonprofit partners will be asked to interview final candidates in early October

 - NPM will announce board fellowship placements mid-October

 - Students will serve on boards from mid-October to end of April

 The 2013-14 nonprofit partners have been selected.
 Feel free to contact NPM to discuss your organization or to be contacted regarding the 2014-15 application process.
 You may contact NPM at (734) 763-4214 or via email at email@example.com.

 - Copy of board minutes showing a resolution to participate in the Board Fellowship Program

 - Any additional helpful material (e.g., annual report, newsletter, financial audit, brochure)